Toronto offence takes flight in rout of Athletics | Globalnews.ca

+The 12 runs scored doubled the team’s six-run total output from a 2-4 road trip that saw the Blue Jays go 4-for-45 with runners in scoring position.

+In the opener of a seven-game homestand, Toronto seemed to hammer the ball at will against a struggling Athletics side (23-34) that extended its road losing skid to eight games.

-Clement smacked a three-run shot and added a two-run double later in the frame as the Blue Jays batted around.
-Guerrero hit a two-run rainbow blast that left him tied for the team lead with eight homers this season.
+Clement smacked a three-run shot and added a two-run double later in the second inning.
+Guerrero’s two-run rainbow blast left him tied for the team lead with eight homers this season.

 Athletics starter Jacob Lopez (0-3) was chased after recording just five outs.
 He gave up six hits, a walk and seven earned runs.

-The Blue Jays’ 18-hit outburst was a welcome development for a team that managed six total runs and was 4-for-45 with runners in scoring position over its recent six-game road trip.

 Bichette scored twice and drove in three runs.
-Clement and Alejandro Kirk had three hits apiece.
+Clement and Alejandro Kirk had three hits apiece as Toronto pumped out 18 hits in all.

-Toronto’s fourth straight home win lifted the team back to the .500 mark at 28-28.
-The Athletics (23-34) have dropped eight straight road games.

 Blue Jays starter Jose Berrios (2-2) was in full control over his six-inning appearance.
 He allowed two hits, two walks and had nine strikeouts.